-Overseer is the fifth and final game to star bumbling private investigator Tex Murphy.
+Overseer is the fifth game to star bumbling private investigator Tex Murphy.
 Created by Access Software the game was mainly funded by Intel who saw the series’ rich 3D environments and extensive use of full motion video as an enticing application to usher in the use of its Pentium III processors for 3D and DVD video on the PC.

 Technically the game follows the previous two games with full 3D environments for exploration with cut-scenes and NPC dialogue using FMV.
 Although the basic methods of storytelling and gameplay remained true to the previous two titles, the bar was raised technically through the use of Windows instead of DOS as the underlying operating system and allowed the game to incorporate 3D sound, MPEG-2 DVD video, and in a post-release patch the early adoption of 3D acceleration using Direct3D.
 The game shipped with two versions in the same package: a 4-CD version which used the video codec found in the last two Tex Murphy games and required disc swapping, and as a DVD version that included high-quality DVD video for use with appropriate hardware or CPU based MPEG decoding and required no disc swapping.
 The technical prowess of the game was leveraged by Intel to push forward DVD, 3D and processor technologies and was originally intended to be bundled with Intel hardware, but this plan was eventually scrapped and the game was released through regular retail channels.

 Intel’s marking plans are presumably the reason why the schedule for Overseers production was more aggressive than previous entries in the series.
 The game continued the trend of increasing production values, but the short development meant a shorter game as well as the exclusion of multiple paths and endings pioneered in the series’ previous title: The Pandora Directive.